ArashPartow/exprtk/readme.txt

    }

-Note: The  'symbol_t' type  is a  pair comprising  of the  symbol name (std::string) and the associated type of the symbol as denoted by  the cases in the switch statement.
+Note: The 'symbol_t' type is a std::pair comprising of the symbol name (std::string) and the associated type of the symbol as denoted by  the cases in the switch statement.